daevid/jukebox/README.md

 * HTML5 Audio
 * Flash Audio as fallback (support for Android 1.6)
 * Sound-Spritemap Entries for easier playback
-* Multiple JukeBoxes for parallel playback
+* Multiple Jukeboxes for parallel playback

-Important: The old IE9 beta and iOS are known to allow only one JukeBox to run, no parallel playback possible.
+Important: The old IE9 beta and iOS are known to allow only one Jukebox to run, no parallel playback possible.

-**JukeBox Manager adds the following features:**
+**Jukebox Manager adds the following features:**

 * Codec Detection
 * Feature Detection
-* Automatic Work Delegation for busy JukeBoxes
+* Automatic Work Delegation for busy Jukeboxes
 * Automatic Stream Correction (useful for slow implementations)
 * Automatic Looping for Sound-Spritemap entries
 * Playback of Background Music

-**Using JukeBox without JukeBox Manager:**
+**Using Jukebox without Jukebox Manager:**

-It is not recommended to use JukeBox without the JukeBox Manager, but it's still possible.
+It is not recommended to use Jukebox without the Jukebox Manager, but it's still possible.
-The JukeBox Manager offers Codec and Feature detection - to determine which kind of audio codecs will playback properly in your Environment.
+The Jukebox Manager offers Codec and Feature detection - to determine which kind of audio codecs will playback properly in your Environment.
-If you want to still use JukeBox without JukeBox Manager, you will have to set *resources* to an Array containing only one resource.
+If you want to still use Jukebox without Jukebox Manager, you will have to set *resources* to an Array containing only one resource.

 Options
 -------

-These are the supported JukeBox settings you can pass through its constructor:
+These are the supported Jukebox settings you can pass through its constructor:

 * resources = *array of urls to sound files*
 * autoplay = 'spritemap-entry'